2mal3/Chunk-Loader/README.md

 ## Technical Notes

+- **ONLY** the latest version of the datapack for Fabric and Vanilla 1.21.1 is supported
+- bug reports and suggestions are **ONLY** accepted on [GitHub](https://github.com/2mal3/Chunk-Loader-Datapack/issues)
 - the Chunk Loader can also be obtained with the command `/loot give @s loot chlo:chunk_loader`
-- works in Vanilla and Fabric in 1.19.4 in Single and Multiplayer
-- not tested with Forge, Bukkti, Spigot and PaperSpigot but probably don't work
-- compatible with other datapacks except Unlock all recipes datapacks and datapacks that forceload many chunks themselves
+- there could be problems with other datapacks that forceload many chunks themselves
-- bug reports and suggestions are best done on [GitHub](https://github.com/2mal3/Chunk-Loader-Datapack/issues)
 - to uninstall run the command `/function chlo:core/uninstall`
-- datapack was created with [beet](https://github.com/mcbeet/beet)
+- datapack was created with the help of [beet](https://github.com/mcbeet/beet)